 Crispy Chicken

-- 2 lbs of boneless, skinless chicken (thighs or breasts)
+- 2 pounds of boneless, skinless chicken (thighs or breasts)

-- 1 c of Oat Fiber (use almond flour for grain free option)
+- 1/2 cup of Oat Fiber (use almond flour for grain free option)

 - 2 egg whites, beaten